iblech/sshlatex/README.md

 ## Purely local usage

 Because of the prestart feature, sshlatex can even make sense if you run it purely locally.
 Call `sshlatex localhost foo.tex`.
+Invoked with the special hostname `localhost`, sshlatex avoids actually calling ssh.
+Therefore this command will work even if you don't have an ssh server running on localhost.

 ## Security considerations